 Gay and Lesbian Parenting

-The American Psychoanalytic Association (APsaA) and the New Center for Psychoanalysis (NCP) support the position that the salient consideration in decisions about parenting, including conception, child rearing, adoption, visitation and custody is the best interest of the child.
+The American Psychoanalytic Association (APsA) and the New Center for Psychoanalysis (NCP) support the position that the salient consideration in decisions about parenting, including conception, child rearing, adoption, visitation and custody is the best interest of the child.

 Accumulated evidence suggests the best interest of the child requires attachment to committed, nurturing and competent parents.
 Evaluation of an individual or couple for these parental qualities should be determined without prejudice regarding sexual orientation.
 Gay and lesbian individuals and couples are capable of meeting the best interest of the child and should be afforded the same rights and should accept the same responsibilities as heterosexual parents.